Higher Education Fees & Support

 There is a range of additional financial support available to assist HE students during their studies.

-Students who completed a programme of study at Easton and Otley College in the summer of 2018 and then enrolled onto an HE programme in September 2019 will be eligible for a bursary as follows:
+Students who completed a programme of study at Easton and Otley College in the summer of 2019 and then enrolled on to an HE programme in September 2020 will be eligible for a bursary as follows:

 - Aim Higher - progression from FE into HE - £500